 How can the library get access to logs of activities of Ex Libris employees?

 This is done via the login report.
-The login report shows the login actions of all users, including those of Ex Libris staff.
+The login report shows the login actions of all users for the past 90 days, including those of Ex Libris staff.
 Below is an example of this report:

 Staff Login Report